-Step Approximated Period Task Remark Applic ation 1 January-April Call for applications Application Documents: 1.
+Step Approximated Period Task Remark Applica Application 1 January-April Call for applications Application Documents: 1.
 Completion of the Application Form 2.
 Two Letters of Recommendations 3.
 One page of Motivation Letter 4.
 Curriculum Vitae (CV) or Resumé 5.
 Official copy of final transcript 6.
 Official copy of English Proficiency test result 7.
 Financial statement or bank certification (for self-support) 8.
 Copy of your identification card (for Thai Students) or passport (for International Students) 2 Mid of April Deadline for Deadline for DAAD Scholarships.
 End of April applications First-round deadline, except DAAD Scholarships.
-End of May Second-round deadline, except DAAD Scholarships.
-Selecti ion process 3 Until 1st week of May (First round) and Until 1st week of June (Second round) Review the applications with supporting documents 4 2nd week of May (First round) and 2nd week of June (Second round) 3rd week of May (First round) and List of candidates Official Announcement of TGGS New Students TGGS Admission Committee for each program: Program Coordinator Program Lecturers/Researchers TGGS Committee Representative TGGS Academic Affairs Officer Submitted to TGGS Committee to be approved.
-List of candidates who is eligible to TGGS will be announced on the website.
-3 rd week of June (Second round) (Candidates) TGGS Academic Affairs will issue the acceptance/ reject letter to applicants.
-Candidates will return the Enrollment Contract Form
+End of May Second-round deadline, except DAAD Scholarships. on process 3 Until 1st week of May (First round) and Until 1st week of June (Second round) Review the applications with supporting documents 4 2 nd week of May (First round) and 2 nd week of June (Second round) Interview applicants TGGS Admission Committee for each program: Program Coordinator Program Lecturers/Researchers TGGS Committee Representative TGGS Academic Affairs Officer 3 rd week of May List of candidates Submitted to TGGS Committee to be approved.
+(First round) and 3 rd week of June (Second round) Official Announcement of TGGS New Students (Candidates) List of candidates who is eligible to TGGS will be announced on the website.
+TGGS Academic Affairs will issue the acceptance/reject letter to applicants.

-Step Approximated Period Task Remark Schola rship Granting Proc ess 5 3rd week of June (First round) and 3rd week of July (Second round) KMUTNB Tuition Fee- Waiving Scholarship TGGS Admission Committee will interview applicants and recommend receiving the scholarship.
+Step Approximated Period Task Remark Candidates will return the Enrollment Contract Form Schola arship Granting Proc ess 5 3 rd week of June (First round) and 3 rd week of July (Second round) KMUTNB Tuition Fee- Waiving Scholarship TGGS Admission Committee will interview applicants and recommend receiving the scholarship.
 Scholarships will be approved by KMUTNB Committee.
 List of candidates who receive the scholarship will be announced on the website.
-6 1st week of June (First round) and 1st week of July (Second round) TGGS Character Scholarship TGGS Advisor must submit the application on behalf of the applicant.
+6 1 st week of June (First round) and 1 st week of July (Second round) TGGS Character Scholarship TGGS Advisor must submit the application on behalf of the applicant.
 Scholarships will be approved by TGGS Committee.
 7 ТВА Industrial Scholarship Call for applications and details information on the scholarships including important dates are announced at each scholarship website.
-Regist ration Process 8 4th week of June (First round) and 3rd week of July (Second round) Candidates return the enrollment contract form 9 Wednesday 4 th week of July TGGS New Students Orientation Day 10 Friday 4 th week of July TGGS Registration for New Students Enrollment 11 1 st week of August TGGS First Day of Class Specia l Activity 12 3 rd week of July RWTH Summer Camp RWTH Summer Camp, optional (1 week)
+Regist ration Process 8 4 th week of June (First round) and 3 rd week of July (Second round) Candidates return the enrollment contract form 9 Wednesday 4 th week of July TGGS New Students Orientation Day 10 Friday 4 th week of July TGGS Registration for New Students Enrollment 11 1 st week of August TGGS First Day of Class al Activity 12 3 rd week of July RWTH Summer Camp RWTH Summer Camp, optional (1 week)